-Qatar is known for having a clear development agenda specifically in the ICT sector and is receptive to working with U.S. companies for procuring top-quality, safe, and secure products and services.
-Large U.S. firms have won over $1 billion in ICT deals in Qatar since late 2019.
-There are opportunities for small and medium-sized enterprises (SME) with products and services in the ICT ecosystem to capitalize on having large U.S. firms as anchors in this market, and there is an appetite from the Qatari private and public sectors to have more U.S. SME engagement in the market.
+Qatar has a clear development agenda specifically in the ICT sector and is receptive to working with U.S. companies to procure top-quality, safe, and secure products and services.
+Large U.S. firms have experienced great success in the sector in recent years, and there are opportunities for small and medium-sized enterprises (SME) with products and services in the ICT ecosystem to capitalize on having large U.S. firms as anchors in this market.
+There is an appetite from the Qatari private and public sectors to have more U.S. SME engagement in the market.

-The key driver of growth is the large-scale infrastructure-driven and government-led projects in the Construction, Transportation, Logistics, Healthcare, Energy, Environment and Sports sectors.
+The key driver of growth is the large-scale infrastructure-driven and government-led projects in the Construction, Transportation, Logistics, Healthcare, Energy, Environment, Education and Sports sectors.

 Contact the Commercial Section of the U.S. Embassy for more information.